Alexander-Lancellott/MH-HP-Overlay-For-PSP-Emulator/README.md

 ## Description

 A simple open-source HP overlay that I've developed for MHF/2/U, MHP/2/2G and MHP3RD/HD in Python.
-This project is a port of another one I previously created called [MH-HP-Overlay-For-3DS-Emulator](https://github.com/Alexander-Lancellott/MH-HP-Overlay-For-3DS-Emulator), but this time it's designed to work with PSP emulator, [PPSSPP](https://www.ppsspp.org/download/), on their PC (Windows) versions.
+This project is a port of another one I previously created called [MH-HP-Overlay-For-3DS-Emulator](https://github.com/Alexander-Lancellott/MH-HP-Overlay-For-3DS-Emulator), but this time it's designed to work with PSP emulator, [PPSSPP](https://www.ppsspp.org/download/), on its PC (Windows) versions.

 You can support me by donating!
 I’d really appreciate it.
 But either way, thank you for using this mod!